 Fresh ground pepper, to taste

-1 pound cooked turkey breasts or chicken, (boneless, skinless), cubed
+1 pound cooked chicken or turkey (boneless, skinless), cubed

-1. In a large pot, add the chicken broth and barley.
+1. In a large pot, add all chicken broth and barley.
 Bring to a boil, reduce heat, cover and simmer for 15 minutes.

-2. In the meantime, in a nonstick pan add the olive oil, garlic, carrots, celery, onions, and sauté until soft (~ 5 minutes).
+2. In the meantime, in a nonstick pan add olive oil, garlic, carrots, celery and onions.
+Sauté until soft (~ 5 minutes).

-3. Add the sautéed vegetables to the broth.
+3. Add sautéed vegetables to the broth.
 Cook uncovered for 30 minutes

-4. Add the butternut squash, thyme, sage and fresh ground pepper.
+4. Add butternut squash, thyme, sage and fresh ground pepper.
 Continue to cook uncovered for 25 minutes.
-Add the cooked turkey and stir with a rubber spatula so the squash doesn’t get mushy.
+Add the cooked chicken and stir with a rubber spatula so the squash doesn’t get mushy.
 Cook for 5 minutes more.

 Barley dates back to the Stone Age.
 The ancient Greeks relied on barley to make bread and athletes attributed much of their strength and physical growth to their barley rich diet.

-Pearled barley in high in cholesterol-lowering fiber and is low in fat.
+Pearled barley is high in cholesterol-lowering fiber and very low in fat.
 A single serving offers 11% of the RDA of iron and has a fair amount of folate and niacin.

+This recipe uses a total of 80 ounces of broth or 10 cups.
 Even though I love the flavor of Swanson’s reduced-sodium chicken broth, if you’re on a low sodium diet, choose a chicken broth that has less sodium.
 There are many brands to choose from.
-This recipe calls for a total of 10 cups broth.

 You can find dried pearl barley in the supermarket aisle with the dried beans.